google/santa/README.md

   common apps.
 Likewise, you cannot block Santa itself, and Santa uses a distinct separate cert than other Google apps.

+* Userland components validate each other: each of the userland components (the daemon, the GUI agent and the command-line utility) communicate with each other using XPC and check that their signing certificates are identical before any communication is accepted.

+* Caching: allowed binaries are cached so the processing required to make a request is only done if the binary isn't already cached.

 # Intentions and Expectations

 No single system or process will stop *all* attacks, or provide 100% security.